 To date, OakDOT and OPW's Sustainability Group have led funding and building public electric vehicle charging with limited resources.
 The City cannot meet its goals for ZEV infrastructure proliferation on its own.
-Transforming the vehicle market will require partnering with numerous agencies, including those listed in Table 33.
+Transforming the vehicle market will require partnering with numerous agencies, including those listed in Table 3.

-Table 3: Partner Agencies in ZEV Implementation East Bay Community Energy EBCE, a nonprofit public agency and Oakland's electricity provider, is taking a leadership role in EV infrastructure construction in the region.
+Table 3: Partner A Agencies in ZEV Implementation East Bay Community Energy EBCE, a nonprofit public agency and Oakland's electricity provider, is taking a leadership role in EV infrastructure construction in the region.
 EBCE is investing heavily to expand the availability of public EV charging infrastructure throughout its service territory.
 This includes a fast-charging network for passenger vehicles, and work with nonprofit CalSTART to animate a charging ecosystem for goods movement that will benefit the entire region.
 Collaboration between the City and EBCE will result in more affordable project development that delivers the biggest benefit possible to the local community.
 The Port of Oakland The Port is an essential economic engine for the region and will play a key role in the transition to zero-emission medium- and heavy-duty vehicles.
 The Seaport Air Quality 2020 and Beyond Plan sets the stage for infrastructure investments and partnerships that will undergird this shift.
 Bay Area Air Quality Management District BAAQMD provides incentives for purchasing EVs and for installing EV charging infrastructure.
 BAAQMD also sets regional policy to achieve state air quality targets and supports communities in developing plans to mitigate local air pollution.

 Metropolitan Transportation Commission MTC is the metropolitan planning organization (MPO) for the San Francisco Bay Area and provides grants for programs such as Mobility Hubs.
 Bay Area Rapid Transit As a flagship regional public transit agency, BART owns parking lots that could host public EV charging in the underserved communities of West Oakland, Fruitvale, and Coliseum.
 In November 2021, BART's Board of Directors approved their Electric Vehicle Charging strategy, with a focus on pollution reduction, equitable access, and scalable operations.
 At BART stations slated for future transit-oriented development, the City can collaborate with BART and private developers to ensure publicly accessible charging is included.

-Alameda Contra Costa Transit District AC Transit is transitioning to a fully zero-emission bus fleet as articulated in their Clean Corridors Plan.
+Alameda Contra Costa Transit District AC Transit is transitioning to a fully zero-emission bus fleet as articulated in their Clean Corridors Plan .
 The City will collaborate with AC Transit to ensure that new charging infrastructure does not negatively impact bus stops and bus service.
+Alameda County Transportation Commission (Alameda CTC) The mission of the Alameda CTC is to plan, fund and deliver transportation programs and projects that expand access and improve mobility to foster a vibrant and livable Alameda County.
+The City will collaborate with the CTC to fund the possible actions of the ZEV Action Plan.
 Oakland Unified School District The City will collaborate with OUSD to assist them in transitioning their vehicle fleet to ZEV technology and in developing curricula on ZEV technology and job opportunities.
-Peralta Community College District The City can collaborate with the Community College District for vocational training opportunities in the ZEV sector (see Action ZE-3).
+Peralta Community College District The City can collaborate with the Community College District for vocational training opportunities in the ZEV sector (see Action ZE-3 ).
 A partnership can also be developed to expand public charging opportunities on community college parking lots for use by students, staff, faculty and local Oakland residents.
 Neighboring Cities A useful ZEV network will extend beyond city boundaries.
 Staff will collaborate with neighboring cities in the bay area to ensure that a regional network is efficient and equitable.